-The mission of the Center for Sports Medicine is to deliver high-quality and personalized care in order to prevent injury, optimize performance, and provide wellness guidance and support.
+The Center for Sports Medicine has a mission to deliver high-quality and personalized care in order to prevent injury, optimize performance, and provide wellness guidance and support.
 Advanced equipment in the Sports Medicine Center allows for evaluation of body composition, metabolic testing, bone density and fracture risk, lean muscle mass, adipose and visceral fat percentages, as well as the maximal rate of oxygen consumption.